Random cliques in random graphs and sharp thresholds for $F$-factors

 \begin{proof}[Proof of Theorem~\ref{th2}] We are given a constant $a<1/4$.
 Fix another constant $0<c<1$ such that

+(Of course $c=1/2$ always works; in Section~\ref{sec_bal} other choices will be useful.)
 In the previous section we examined the random graph $G=G(n,p)$ according to Algorithm~\ref{alg}, checking copies of $F=K_r$ for their presence one-by-one.
 Here, in addition to the random variables corresponding to the edges of $G(n,p)$, we consider one $0$/$1$-random variable $I_j$ for each of the $\binom{n}{3}$ possible copies $F_j$ of $K_3$, with $\Pr(I_j=1)=c$.
 We take the $I_j$ and the indicators of the presence of the edges in $G(n,p)$ to be independent.
 We think of the $I_j$ as `thinning' the copies of $K_3$ in $G(n,p)$, selecting a random subset.
 Note that $I_j$ should not be confused with the random variable describing the presence of the corresponding hyperedge in $H$.

 With $\pi=a p^3$, our aim will be to construct a random hypergraph $H$ with the distribution of $H_3(n,\pi)$ so that for every hyperedge in $H$ there is a triangle in $G$ with $I_j=1$.
 In other words, we try to embed (in the coupling as a subhypergraph sense) $H$ within the `thinned triangle hypergraph' $H_3^-(G)$ having a hyperedge for each triangle in $G$ with $I_j=1$.
 This clearly suffices.
 But how does making things (apparently) harder for ourselves in this way help?